 Network for Animals is part of a groundswell of resistance to the culling of badgers which forms a major part of the UK’s bTB strategy.
 An estimated 75 000 badgers have already been killed – at a cost of £50-million (USD65-million) – often in ways that cause them to suffer long, slow and painful deaths.

-“The findings of the Godfray Review underscore what we and our partner organizations have said all along: the badger cull is cruel, senseless and costly,” said David Barritt, chief campaigner for NFA.
+“The findings of the Godfray Review underscore what we and our partner organisations have said all along: the badger cull is cruel, senseless and costly,” said David Barritt, chief campaigner for NFA.

 “We intend to keep applying pressure on the UK government until it finally does what any responsible government must surely do under the circumstances: abandon its policy of killing badgers.”